Kyiv Metro: Rolling stock

-In December 2016, the Kyiv City Council announced that intended to buy 709 new trains by 2025 for ₴14.96 billion (USD$572.6 million at the time).
+In December 2016, the Kyiv City Council announced that intended to buy 709 new trains by 2025 for ₴14.96 billion (US$572.6 million at the time).
 Of these, 276 would replace older trains whose operation terms have expired, 62 would be added to the Syretsko-Pecherska line to ensure regular scheduling, and 371 would be introduced across newer sections of the metro system.

+After a visit of the Mayor of Kyiv Vitali Klitschko to Warsaw in January 2023, he said that Warsaw will donate 60 81-717/713 wagons to the Kyiv Metro.